 - To search and find small-leaved miniatures and baby indoor trees to make a true garden in miniature.

 Either way, you’ll have fun playing and maintaining your own miniature world throughout the winter months.
 And I would go either / or here – if you combine a tiny-leafed plant with a big-leafed plant, you’ll lose the tiny one as the big one grows, crowding-out the little guy.

 Dish gardens are very similar to open terrariums, neither of the containers used have drainage holes and the water will corral in the saucer, dish or bowl.
 So what this really means is the plants you choose must be are either moisture-loving or love drying out completely in between watering sessions.

 And, as usual, that old, trusted garden maxim comes into to play, “Right plant, right place.”
 Group the plants that like the same water and light conditions together in the same dish.
 See more in our eBook, Simple Ways to Grow Awesome Little Dish Gardens by Janit Calvo.

 Create a Scene

 You can fit the miniature garden idea into your “regular” houseplants too.
 With a little bit of imagination and the right combination of accessories, you can create a scene at the base of any houseplant, using the stem as a large tree trunk.
 A lot of fun can be had with different themes and utilizing the wide variety of miniature patio materials available.

 My favorite resource for indoor plants is The House Plant Expert, by Dr. D.G.
 Hessayon, published by Expert Books.

 Join us for your FREE Mini Garden Gazette newsletter.
 It’s FREE and delivered to your inbox almost every week.
 Sign up here – scroll down a bit to get to the form.
-Our subscribers get first dibs on all our new and back in stock plants and products, exclusive sales and unique offerings for our fellow MGs only!
+Our subscribers get tips and reminders throughout the year, first dibs on all our new and back in stock plants and products, exclusive sales and unique offerings for our fellow MGs only!